-Painless Delivery: Everything You Need To Know
+Painless Delivery With Epidural: Everything You Need To Know

-By Dr Kavya Krishnakumar
+By Dr Kavya Krishnakumar • 9 min read

-What is labour pain?
+What is painless delivery?

 Currently, there are multiple options available for pain relief during labour, but regional anaesthesia is the only method which gives complete pain relief from labour pain.
 Regional anaesthesia can be given by three techniques: